Andrea-Augello/Binary-calculator/README.md

 ### pijFORTHos
- The pijFORTHos environment is based on an assembly FORTH interpreter called JonesFOrth, originally written for i686 assembly by _Richard WM Jones_.
+ The pijFORTHos environment is based on an assembly FORTH interpreter called JonesForth, originally written for i686 assembly by _Richard WM Jones_.

  Following portings  brought to the Bare-Metal OS for the Raspberry Pi